NicolasPham/SQL/README.md

   	>> CAST(purchase_price AS FLOAT64)
   > COALESCE(): return non-null value in a list
   	>> COALESCE(product, product_code) AS product_info : check product column first, if it is null then check product_code
+  > NULL
+    > IS NULL: WHERE birthdat IS NULL : return the table where birthdate has missing values
+    > IS NOT NULL: WHERE birthdate IS NOT NULL: return the table where birthdate is not null

 ```
 </p>